seanelliott86/personal-site/src/blog/2024-12-27-catching-accessibility-issues-early-with-react-testing-library.md

 ## Wrapping up

 RTL is great tool for developers to leverage to help test and catch any accessibility issues early and throughout the development lifecycle.
-Paired with static tests (linters), guided testing (Accessibility Insights for Web), automated testing (aXe) and manual testing (keyboard and screen reader) RTL is a a must in my opinion.
+Paired with static tests, guided testing, automated testing and manual testing, RTL is a must in my opinion.

-Keep any eye on my blog because ill be writing a few more posts soon, one very ranty and the other about my strategy for testing design system components for accessibility.
+Keep any eye on my blog because I'll be writing a few more posts soon, one very ranty and the other about my strategy for testing design system components for accessibility.

 Finally, no amount of isolated testing can replace the value of testing with a diverse group of real users.
 It’s essential to include individuals with varying abilities, ages, languages, and locations.
 This approach ensures that what you’re building is truly accessible and inclusive for everyone.